prolific-digital/events-tracker/README.md

 [events_tracker_upcoming per_page="10"]
 ```

 Displays a paginated list of upcoming events with "Add to My List" buttons.
-Only logged-in users can see this content.
+Only logged-in users can see the save functionality, but anyone can view the event listings.

+Parameters:
+- `per_page`: Number of events to display per page (default: 10)

 ### Saved Events